marcellocostamagna/HSR/docs/source/detailed_overview.rst

 Three optional flags can be used to modify the behavior of the HSR tool:

 - ``-chirality``: Enable chirality detection.
 This flag is set to ``False`` by default as chirality introduces additional complexity and potential reliability issues.
-For more detailed information on this aspect, please refer to our publication (TODO: add reference).
+For more detailed information on this aspect, please refer to our publication (TODO: add reference.
+Publishing in progress!).
 - ``-removeH``: Remove hydrogen atoms from the molecule.
 This flag is set to ``False`` by default.
 - ``-features FEATURES``: Possibility to choose the features to be used in the fingerprint generation.
 Available features are: DEFAULT_FEATURES: the default 6D representation, None: only spatial coordinates, and PROTON_FEATURES: 4D representattion of spatial coordinates and proton number.
 This flag is set to ``DEFAULT_FEATURES`` by default.